AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 1. In CoPilot, navigate to Security > Micro-Segmentation > Policies.
 2. On the Policies tab, click +POLICY.
-2. Enter a name for the policy.
+3. Enter a name for the policy.
-3. Select the Source App Domains (the app domains that originate traffic).
+4. Select the Source App Domains (the app domains that originate traffic).
-4. Select the Destination App Domain (the app domains that terminate traffic).
+5. Select the Destination App Domain (the app domains that terminate traffic).
-5. Select if the policy is allowed or denied.
+6. Select if the policy is allowed or denied.
 This determines the action to be taken on the traffic.
-6. If the Enforcement slider is On (the default), the policy is enforced in the data plane.
+7. If the Enforcement slider is On (the default), the policy is enforced in the data plane.
 If the Enforcement slider is off, the packets are only watched.
 This allows you to observe if the traffic impacted by this policy causes any inadvertent issues (such as traffic being dropped).
-7. If the Logging slider is On, information (such as five-tuple, source/destination MAC address, etc.) related to the action is logged and made available in FlowIQ.
+8. If the Logging slider is On, information (such as five-tuple, source/destination MAC address, etc.) related to the action is logged and made available in FlowIQ.
 Since logging uses a lot of disk space, be careful when enabling logging on your policies.
-8. Select the protocol used: TCP, UDP, ICMP, or Any.
+9. Select the protocol used: TCP, UDP, ICMP, or Any.
 If you select TCP or UDP you can enter a port number or port range.

-As per the workload isolation use case above (blocking traffic between the shopping cart application and logging servers), the policy would look like this: <need to mention Product VPC>
+As per the workload isolation use case above (blocking traffic between the Shopping Cart application and the Product Logging app), the policy would look like this:
-	- Source app domain: shopping cart application
+	- Source app domain: Shopping Cart application
-	- Destination app domain: logging servers
+	- Destination app domain: Product Logging app
 	- Action: Deny
 	- Protocol: Any
 	- Ports: 0-65535 (Any)
 	- Logging: Off
 	- Enforcement: On

-9. Determine the policy order by selecting to insert the new policy above, below, or at the top or bottom of the policy list.
+10. Determine the policy order by selecting to insert the new policy above, below, or at the top or bottom of the policy list.
 If the policy is not at the top or bottom of the list, you must select the existing policy that is affected by the position of the new policy.
-10. Click Save in Drafts.
+11. Click Save in Drafts.
-11. Make additional policy modifications as needed.
+12. Make additional policy modifications as needed.
-12. You can then review, commit, or discard the policy changes.
+13. You can then review, commit, or discard the policy changes.

 Creating a Default Policy
 -------------------------